Sequential LLM Release Facilitates Manipulation in Regulated Markets: Discussion

 \section{Discussion}

+That expanding the strategy space can harm social objectives under equilibrium is a well-known theoretical possibility \cite{braess_paradoxon_1968, samuelson_strategy_1990, osborne_course_1994}.
+Prior results, however, are abstract constructions \textit{designed} to guarantee the effect.
+Our analysis differs in that it examines a naturally evolving market of AI agents, using interaction data that was not generated to demonstrate this phenomenon, and finds that these effects arise systematically across a broad range of configurations.
+The meta-game framework we introduce --- casting the development and release of AI models as strategy expansion in a regulated market --- provides a new perspective on the dynamics of AI ecosystems.

 Our results challenge the assumption that expanding technological choice is inherently neutral or beneficial.
 We demonstrate that in regulated markets, the potential to use a technology is as impactful as its actual adoption.
 This \textit{Poisoned Apple} effect suggests that open-weight releases or API availability can serve as strategic instruments to manipulate regulatory landscapes.
-For policymakers, this implies that market designs cannot be static; they must be dynamic and robust to the continuous expansion of the agent strategy space.
+For policymakers, the non-monotonic pattern of the banning results carries a pointed warning: moderate intervention --- of the kind most likely to be adopted in practice --- produces the worst outcomes.
+Technology availability and market design cannot be treated as independent policy levers; they must be addressed jointly through fundamentally dynamic regulatory frameworks.